( Disponible en anglais seulement )

 Tom Duke is an experienced labour and employment lawyer.
 Tom advises clients, including employers in federally and provincially regulated industries, on a wide range of matters such as human rights, employment standards, terminations, and workplace safety.

 Tom provides prompt and pragmatic advice on discipline issues.
 He also has diverse litigation experience that includes commercial disputes, shareholder disputes, and negligence cases.
-Tom has appeared in the Provincial Court, the Court of Queen’s Bench, and the Court of Appeal, as well as administrative hearings before the labour board and the Human Rights Commission.
+Tom has appeared in the Provincial Court, the Court of Queen’s Bench, and the Court of Appeal, as well as administrative hearings before the Labour Relations Board and the Human Rights Tribunal.

 Tom has presented lectures and seminars on employment law and other issues.
 Prior to attending law school, Tom worked in broadcast journalism.